 The best shoes for Morton’s neuroma have responsive support from heel to forefoot.
-They are snug in every part of your foot with wide toe boxes that can accommodate your toes and ease pressure and irritation in the ball of the foot.
+They are snug in every part of your foot with wider toe boxes, which can accommodate your toes and ease pressure and irritation in the ball of the foot.